 - 3/4 pound cut broccoli florets

-- 3/4 pound cut cauliflower florets (about 1/2 medium-sized head), cut into slightly smaller pieces than the broccoli
+- 3/4 pound cut cauliflower florets about 1/2 medium-sized head, cut into slightly smaller pieces than the broccoli

-- 1 medium red onion, cut into 1/2-inch rings, rings mostly separated but still left “chunky” (no need to split every layer)
+- 1 medium red onion cut into 1/2-inch rings, rings mostly separated but still left “chunky” (no need to split every layer)

 - 2 tablespoons extra virgin olive oil

-- 1/2 teaspoon kosher salt, plus additional for cooking the quinoa
+- 1/2 teaspoon kosher salt plus additional for cooking the quinoa

 - 1/4 teaspoon black pepper

-- 2 small, ripe Hass avocados
+- 2 small ripe Hass avocados

-- Bring 1 1/2 cups water to a boil.
+- Bring 1 1/2 cups of water to a boil.
 Add 1/2 teaspoon kosher salt and the quinoa.
 Return to boil, cover, then reduce heat and simmer for 12 minutes, until most of the liquid is absorbed.
 Remove from the heat, fluff with a fork, then recover and let stand for 15 minutes.
 (This is the cooking process for the brand of quinoa I use.
 Check the package of your quinoa and cook according to its directions.)
 Set cooked quinoa aside.

-- Place a rack in the upper and lower thirds of your oven and preheat your oven to 400 degrees F. While the quinoa cooks and the oven preheats, place the tofu between two kitchen towels and set on a plate.
+- Place a rack in the upper and lower thirds of your oven and preheat your oven to 400 degrees F. While the quinoa cooks and the oven preheats, place the tofu between two kitchen towels and set it on a plate.
 Place a second plate on top, then press firmly to press out as much water from the tofu as you can, changing out the towels as needed.
 Dice into 3/4-inch cubes, then spread in a single layer on a baking sheet lined with parchment paper.

 - While the vegetables and tofu cook, prepare the dressing: In the bowl of a food processor or blender, place all of the dressing ingredients—tahini, lemon juice, mint, parsley, salt, and pepper, and add 1/2 cup water.
 Blend until smooth.

-- Once the tofu is cooked, let cool slightly and then place the tofu cubes in a bowl with 1/4 cup of the dressing and toss gently to coat.
+- Once the tofu is cooked, let cool slightly, and then place the tofu cubes in a bowl with 1/4 cup of the dressing and toss gently to coat.
 To assemble the bowls, scoop quinoa into a bowl, then top with the roasted vegetables, dressed tofu, and avocado, along with cucumber, almonds, and additional fresh mint and/or parsley as desired.
 Serve remaining dressing on the side and use as a dip or spoon over the top as desired.

-I recommend saving the different components of the Buddha bowl (tofu, veggies, quinoa, and dressing) separately, then combining and reheating just before serving.
+- TO STORE: I recommend saving the different components of the Buddha bowl (tofu, veggies, quinoa, and dressing) separately, then combining and reheating just before serving.
 Saved in this way, the veggies can keep for several days in the refrigerator and the tofu for 1 week.
 The dressing will last in an airtight jar in the refrigerator for 2 weeks.

-*Tahini substitute: I haven’t tried it, but I suspect natural creamy almond, cashew, or peanut butter would be a delicious substitute for the tahini.
+- TAHINI SUBSTITUTE: I haven’t tried it, but I suspect natural creamy almond, cashew, or peanut butter would be a delicious substitute for the tahini.
 Because nut butter is thicker than tahini, you may need to thin the dressing with additional water to reach a sauce-like consistency.